FAQs on GPG Reporting in Ireland

-Not yet.
-The proposed mandatory reporting obligation will initially only affect employers with over 250 employees.
-The draft Bill intends to narrow this scoppe to 150 employees within three years and, ultimately, to target all employers in Ireland with 50 or more employees.
+The mandatory reporting obligation will be implemented on a phased basis.
+Initially, the reporting obligation will only affect employers with 250 or more employees.
+However, the Act intends to narrow this scope to 150 employees within three years and, ultimately, the reporting obligation will be fully extended to employers with 50 or more employees.

 What information needs to be calculated and reported?

-The draft text of the Gender Pay Gap Information Bill that provides that the Minister for Justice and Equality will make regulations in respect of:
+The Gender Pay Gap Information Act 2021 provides that the Minister for Justice and Equality will make regulations in respect of:

 (i) Prescribing the classes of employer and employee to which the regulations will relate

 (ii) How to calculate the number of employees an employer has

 (iii) How to calculate the pay of employees

 (iv) The form, manner and frequency with which information is to be published

 The information to be reported (and published) will include the differences between: